 - Community residents and the restaurants and cafe.

-- Taos Pueblo through direct supply and revenue sharing.
+- All people in Taos, New Mexico through direct supply and revenue sharing.

 - CSA (Community Supported Agriculture) programs.